 Third-person Bio

-Shirley A. Hayati is a PhD student in computer science at the University of Minnesota, Twin Cities.
+Shirley A. Hayati is a PhD candidate in computer science at the University of Minnesota.
 She received her MS in language technologies from Carnegie Mellon University and BS in computer science from Universitas Indonesia.
-Her research interests include human-centered natural language processing, especially stylistic studies, explainable NLP, and computational social science.
-She has served as reviewer for multiple ACL conferences, actively promotes diversity in tech by participating in CMU Women@SCS, Grace Hopper celebration, and served as a diversity & inclusion chair for NAACL 2022.
-Her current work is about human-centered NLP.
+Her research interests lie in the field of human-centered natural language processing, including diversity extraction and alignment, stylistic analyses, explainable NLP, human-LLM collaboration, data annotation, and computational social science.
+She has served as an organizer at EMNLP workshop on Customizable NLP, a diversity & inclusion chair for NAACL 2022, and a reviewer for multiple ACL conferences.
+She actively promotes diversity in tech by volunteering and participating in CMU Women@SCS and Grace Hopper celebration.

 Education